Skip to Main Content

 This tab includes an overview of creating annotated bibliographies from your references.

-2. Right-click to select "Create Bibliography from Items..."
+4. Right-click on the highlighted citations and select "Create Bibliography from Items."

 Use the "Save as RTF" function to create a stand-alone annotated bibliography.
 Using drag-and-drop or "Copy to Clipboard" options may result in an annotated bibliography with improper indentations.